-Here, the best woodworking tools you need to create your next project.
+Here are the best woodworking tools you need to create your next project.

-Best Table Saw: DEWALT 10-Inch Jobsite Table Saw with Rolling Stand
+DEWALT DWE7491RS Jobsite Table Saw

 A table saw is arguably the most important tool in the workshop of any handyperson.
 This basic power saw makes neat rip cuts—those are straight cuts across the grain—but also creates more specialized cuts, including miters, bevels, dado cuts, and rabbets.
-As your table saw is destined to become the workhorse of your woodshop, it follows that you’ll want to buy the best one that you can afford.
+As your table saw is destined to become the workhorse of your woodshop, it follows that you’ll want to buy the best one you can afford.
 Our recommendation is the DEWALT 10-Inch Jobsite Table Saw, which includes a sturdy rolling stand.

 This top-rated 15-amp table saw from DEWALT has a rack-and-pinion system for smoothly rolling out the extension when working on large boards.
-The saw comes with a 10-inch, 24-tooth, carbide blade, which is an all-purpose blade for most types of woodworking projects.
-The saw has a maximum rip capacity of 22 inches to the left of the blade, 32.5 inches to the right of the blade.
+The saw comes with a 10-inch, 24-tooth carbide blade, which is an all-purpose blade for most types of woodworking projects.
+The saw has a maximum rip capacity of 22 inches to the left of the blade and 32.5 inches to the right of the blade.
 The maximum cut depth at 90 degrees is 3.125 inches and 2.25 inches at a 45-degree angle.

 The features don't stop there, however.
 The 2-inch dust port connects to your vacuum to keep your workshop free of sawdust.
 The telescoping fence rails make it easier to store the tool when necessary, and the rip fence flips over when you need to make narrow cuts.
 There's onboard storage for the tools needed while using the saw, and once you're finished, you can easily fold and store the stand if desired.